prrvchr/jdbcDriverOOo/README.md

 Its use requires the [installation and configuration][33] in LibreOffice of a **Java JRE or JDK version 17 or later**.
 I recommend [Adoptium][34] as your Java installation source.

-If you are using **LibreOffice on Linux** and **LibreOffice was installed with the package manager**, you may experience:
+The minimum version of LibreOffice supported by the jdbcDriverOOo extension depends on how you installed LibreOffice on your computer:

+- **Regardless of platform**, if you installed LibreOffice from the [LibreOffice download site][35], **the minimum version of LibreOffice is 7.0**.

+- **On Linux**, if you used the package manager to install LibreOffice, **the minimum version of LibreOffice is 6.0**.
+However, you must ensure that the system-provided Python version is not lower than 3.8.
+  In addition, you may experience the following issues:
-  - You are subject to [bug #139538][35].
+  - You are subject to [bug #139538][36].
 To work around the problem, please **uninstall the packages** with commands:
     - `sudo apt remove libreoffice-sdbc-hsqldb` (to uninstall the libreoffice-sdbc-hsqldb package)
     - `sudo apt remove libhsqldb1.8.0-java` (to uninstall the libhsqldb1.8.0-java package)

-    If you still want to use the Embedded HsqlDB functionality provided by LibreOffice, then install the [HyperSQLOOo][36] extension.
+    If you still want to use the Embedded HsqlDB functionality provided by LibreOffice, then install the [HyperSQLOOo][37] extension.

-  - Your Python packages are system-provided and out of date.
+  - Your system-provided Python packages are out of date.
 The extension's logging will allow you to check if this is the case.
 It is accessible via the menu: **Tools -> Options -> LibreOffice Base -> Pure Java JDBC driver -> UNO driver settings -> View log -> System Info** and requires restarting LibreOffice after activation.
   If outdated packages appear, you can update them with the command:
   `pip install --upgrade <package-name>`

-For more information see: [What has been done for version 1.1.0][37].
+  For more information see: [What has been done for version 1.1.0][38].

 ___